 Canine Hyperadrenocorticism is an endocrine related condition that mostly affects middle-aged to older dogs.
-It is also referred to as Cushing’s syndrome.
-This condition occurs when cortisol hormone is produced in excessive quantities in dogs.
+It is also known as Cushing’s syndrome.
+This condition occurs when dogs produce an excessive quantity of the cortisol hormone.
 Generally, cortisol helps in weight control, stress management, maintaining blood sugar levels and preventing infections.
-When this hormone is not produced in adequate amounts, it can lead to many health issues.
-This condition is also known as hypercortisolism.
+When the body does not produce this hormone in adequate amounts, it can lead to many health issues.
+Canine Hyperadrenocorticism condition is also known as hypercortisolism.

 Symptoms of Cushing’s Disease